mhirdes/go_maps_ext/Documentation/Configuration/Reference/Index.rst

          settings.storagePid

    Data type
-         integer
+         integer/String

    Description
-         Displays all addresses from this PID and additionally from the TCA field
+         If integer is set, it will display all addresses from this PID and additionally from the TCA, if the string "this" is set, it will show the addresses from the current active page uid (i.e. settings.storagePid = "this") field